 - Strategy 1a-1: Task the Tax Incremental Financing or an ecomonic development committee to develop a branding strategy including logo, slogan, and signage to reflect our identity.
 Develop several options and gather feedback from the town on their preferences.
-Use this consistent theme for all things Unity including economic development. - Strategy 1a-2: The town should work with Unity Historical Society, Waldo Trails Coalition, and/or other groups to create brochures for tours of Unity that incorporate historical information and scenic areas. - Strategy 1a-3: Work with interested local organizations to hold annual Unity celebrations. - Strategy 1a-4: Work with local groups to sponsor events that specifically celebrate downtown, for example, a First Night celebration that uses several downtown locations or a Halloween or Christmas event.
+Use this consistent theme for all things Unity including economic development. - Strategy 1a-2: The town should work with Unity Historical Society, Waldo Trails Coalition, and/or other groups to create brochures for tours of Unity that incorporate historical information and scenic areas with trail walks, paddling trips, and bird watching. - Strategy 1a-3: Work with interested local organizations to hold annual Unity celebrations. - Strategy 1a-4: Work with local groups to sponsor events that specifically celebrate downtown, for example, a First Night celebration that uses several downtown locations or a Halloween or Christmas event.